4 changes that will make out of home advertising more accessible to everyone

 Billboard advertising is one of the oldest ways to advertise.
 It comes in all shapes and sizes on our way to work, in shopping centres, at airports, train and bus stations.
 Basically, everywhere there’s a space to market something.
 “Out-of-Home” and more recently, “Digital-out-of-Home” advertising are still considered two of the most impactful methods for influencing buyers.
 In fact, according to market researchers Magna, in 2018 the out-of-home industry was worth $31 billion annually and rising.

 As impressive as this market may be, for most businesses and advertisers it’s still seen as a ‘no-go’ area due to a few fundamental and historic challenges.
 So, what are they?

 The advertisers’ dilemma

-Today, advertisers face significant challenges of accessibility and accountability when choosing both digital and traditional outdoor advertising.
+Today, there remain significant hurdles of accessibility and accountability when choosing both digital and traditional outdoor advertising.
 These can be summarised by the below schematic as Cost, Fraud, Accuracy and Occupancy.

 From A to B via C, D and E

 Right out of the gate, these start when attempting to book outdoor advertising.
 The current routes to outdoor advertising typically fall into three categories: